znsoftm/cceasy/UserManual_EN.md

 # Claude Code Easy Suite User Manual

 Welcome to **Claude Code Easy Suite**!
-This tool is designed to simplify the configuration, model switching, and startup process for Anthropic's `claude-code` command-line tool.
+This tool is designed to simplify the configuration, multi-project management, and startup process for Anthropic's `claude-code` command-line tool.

 Here is a detailed operation guide: